U.S. Department of State Seal

 • Tuberculosis

-• Sexually transmitted infections (e.g., syphilis)
+• Sexually transmitted infections (e.g., syphilis, HIV)

 Vaccinations: Be up to date on all routine vaccinations recommended by the CDC.
 The CDC traveler’s health site for the PRC provides vaccine recommendations specific to travel within the PRC.